arinze19/TOP-React-project-3/README.md

 1. Build an web based game application that presents players with multiple images
 2. The images should get shuffled every time an image is selected
-3. Players CAN NOT click on the same image y=twice, doing so results to game over for the player
+3. Players CAN NOT click on the same image twice, doing so results to game over for the player
 4. Player score is calculated based on their plays of the game

 ## Added Feature